harisankar01/Location_Prediction_Website/README.md

 # Location_Prediction_Website

-- A website that can be used to predict the landmarks or locations present present in a image.
+- A website that can be used to predict the landmarks or locations present in an image.
-- This website uses machine learning to predict the location from a image.
+- This website uses machine learning to predict the name of the location in the image.
-- This website can only predict images from ASIA since the model is fine tuned for ASIA.
+- This website can only predict images from ASIA since the model is fine-tuned for ASIA.

 # Tech Stack